SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/02-insert.md

 ## Model & ActiveModel

-`ActiveModel` is a special kind of `Model`, it has all the attributes of `Model` but all its attribute is wrapped in `ActiveValue` struct.
+An `ActiveModel` has all the attributes of `Model` but all its attributes are wrapped in `ActiveValue` struct.

 You will get `Model` from SeaORM select and use it for readonly purpose.
 If you want to update model attributes and save it back into database, then you need to convert it into `ActiveModel` before updating.
 Same thing applied to SeaORM insert, only `ActiveModel` can be inserted.